agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 - https://pyodide.org/en/stable/usage/packages-in-pyodide.html
 - https://emscripten-forge.org/

 The Xeus project is a Jupyter kernel for C++ and other languages.
-It is used by JupyterLite to run code for various languages in the browser.
+JupyterLite can use it to run code for various languages in the browser.
 It is also used by JupyterLab and other Jupyter projects.
 The Xeus project is part of the Jupyter ecosystem and provides a C++ implementation of the Jupyter kernel protocol.

 - https://github.com/jupyterlite/xeus
 - https://github.com/jupyterlite/xeus-lite-demo